babashka/pod-babashka-aws/README.md

 AWS_REGION=eu-north-1 AWS_ACCESS_KEY_ID=test AWS_SECRET_ACCESS_KEY=test script/test
 ```

+When adding new services to tests you need to add the service name into `SERVICES` environment variable in `docker-compose.yml` and `.circleci/config.yml`.
+See [localstack docs](https://github.com/localstack/localstack#configurations) for a list of available services.

 ## License

 Copyright © 2020 Michiel Borkent, Jeroen van Dijk, Rahul De and Valtteri Harmainen.